 Kirone McCaffrey, 27, knew he was in the wrong body from the young age of four.
 Despite being certain of his want to change, doctors didn’t believe him.
 He tells his story exclusively to Healthista.

-‘I used to be a woman’ – Kirone McCaffrey’s story
+‘I underwent gender re-assignment’ – Kirone McCaffrey’s story

 ‘I think someone’s put you up to this.’